 Kira O’Reilly is an Irish artist based in Helsinki, her practice, both willfully interdisciplinary and entirely undisciplined stems from a visual art background, it employs performance, biotechnical practices and writing with which to consider speculative reconfigurations around the body.
 She makes, writes, teaches, mentors and collaborates with humans of various types and technologies and non-humans of numerous divergences.
 Her practice has developed across several contexts from performance and live art, to interfaces of art, science and technology, and to movement based work.

-Environmentally menopausal is also a terming that acknowledges the Body (ie the discursive, material semiotic) as being expanded, contingent and provisional whilst also, in the lineage of feminist practice as being deeply tethered to the specific and particular of the personal and lived immediacy of intimacy of my body.
+Environmentally menopausal is also a terming that acknowledges the Body (ie the discursive, material semiotic) as being expanded, contingent and provisional whilst also, in the lineage of feminist practice as being deeply tethered to the specific and particular of the personal and lived immediacy of the intimacy of my body.
 In the realm of mainstream cultural commentary, menopause is enjoying a moment, an important one that dares to speak its name, discuss and parlez it’s vicissitudes, but generally in terms that do little to change imposed traditional constructions of female corporal experience, ie, symptomising and medicalising.
 The stoppage of menses and the complex cascades of physiological, psychic and expressive effects and affects are little acknowledged or explored.
-Her project of reframing the menopause is a utopian vision and enactment, an extant, celebratory articulating that revels in re-cognising the energetic potentialities of the marvelous shift.
+Her project of reframing menopause is a utopian vision and enactment, an extant, celebratory articulating that revels in re-cognising the energetic potentialities of the marvellous shift.
 It holds an embracive and inclusive purview.

 The term menopause batteries was coined in a conversation with her colleague and friend Laura Beloff.
-Endocrine Piracy is inspired by the departures from the known and hitherto familiar of menopause experience.
+Endocrine Piracy is inspired by the departures from the known and hitherto familiar menopause experience.